 Take advantage of education and have fun, don’t go to the pub too much.
 Make sure you check yourself, sometimes you need to do it.

-Thanks to Casper for his time sharing this with us and keep an eye out for future ‘Offerings’ in the coming weeks.
+Thanks to Casper for the interview and keep an eye out for future ‘Offerings’ in the coming weeks.

-If you haven’t visited any of our ‘Isolation Station‘ posts which were the forerunner to this feature then be sure to click through for more life enhancing recommendations.
+Our ‘Isolation Station‘ series were the forerunner to this feature, click through for more life enhancing recommendations.